jortsmoder/wikiofdark.art/docs/index.md

 - Progesterone: optional in transition, can affect mood and maybe breast growth, read [this research post](https://papers.lgbt/papers/prog){.source-link}
 - Other: includes things like SERMs - used to reduce breast growth, or DHT blockers - used to reduce male pattern baldness and body hair growth while testosterone is high.

 Most important is to make sure androgen levels are sufficiently lowered.
+Here is a [reasonable timeline of effects](https://papers.lgbt/papers/roadmap){.source-link}

 You would be much better off reading a better guide, such as this [Practical Guide to Feminization](https://pghrt.diy/){.source-link} or more detailed specialised websites, guides, including sourcing: